 Twitter Moments are an innovative way for companies to present Tweets in a simple, coherent, chronological fashion.
 They are commonly used as a way for brands to curate testimonials or sentiment from real fans’ Tweets.
 If you release a product, feature, or teaser that fans really like, keep the hype going by turning their reactions into a Moment.
 They also work really well for curating top-performing UGC all in one place.

 TikTok LIVE has become a catalyst for many influencers to turn their hobby into a viable career, but it’s just not influencers who are using it.
-Walmart has been doubling down on their TikTok live streams, the first of which earned them a +25% increase in followers, and there’s no sign of this trend stopping now.
+Walmart has been doubling down on its TikTok live streams, the first of which, according to TikTok analytics, earned them a +25% increase in followers, and there’s no sign of this trend stopping now.
 Expect it to become a greater part of your marketing strategy in the future.

-These new social media features are just a glimpse at what these platforms have to offer.
-A best practice to make sure you’re always at the forefront of social media advancement, is to follow each company’s blog for new product announcements.
+These new social media features are just a glimpse of what these platforms have to offer.
+A best practice to make sure you’re always at the forefront of social media advancement is to follow each company’s blog for new product announcements.

-For more insights into how social marketing is evolving, be sure to also check out more blog articles from Dash Hudson.
+For more insights into how social marketing is evolving, be sure to check out our Social Media Trends report, or subscribe to our newsletter by clicking on the link below!